Vietnam Facts for Kids

 Vietnam Tet flowers in Ho Chi Minh City - image by Joel Whalton/Shutterstock.comHo Chi Minh City decorated for Tet - image by Joel Whalton

-Vietnamese towns are decorated with lots of flowers during Vietnamese Lunar New Year.
+Vietnamese towns are decorated with lots of flowers during Lunar New Year.
 Popular flowers are peach blossoms and apricot blossoms, chrysanthemums and pansies.

 Vietnam Facts | Vietnamese Food